docutils/docutils/docutils/docs/user/latex.rst

 paper size
 ----------

-Paper geometry can be changed using ``--documentoptions`` or with the `geometry`_ package.
+Paper geometry can be changed using documentoptions_ or with the `geometry`_ package.

 `LaTeX code`_::